ARTSinTANK Dance Festival in Korea

 Artistic Director | Choreographer | Dance Educator

-CEO, One Dance Project Group
+Director, One Dance Project Group

-CEO, Fleur Body
+Director, Fleur Body

 Dance Director, World Women Performing Arts Festival

-No Byeongyu
+Noh Byeongyu

 Director | Choreographer | Traditional Performing Artist